Registrar (software): Call registrar

-This was a system whereby users could call in and using a MF4 tone dialing telephone the user could actually make bookings.
-This was prior to the Internet coming into common use and a first step at remote bookings.
-This was implemented in the US but did require a special interface card.
+This was a system whereby users could call in and use a MF4 tone dialing telephone the user could actually make bookings.
+This was prior to the Internet, coming into common use and a first step at remote bookings.
+This was implemented in the US, but did require a special interface card.
 It was not implemented in Europe because the telephone system being different and the cost of developing another interface card.
 Call Registrar was superseded by Student Center.

 John Matchetts, the European distributor, also started running user conferences in the early 1990s.

 Training courses

 SBS started to run training courses on Registrar about a year after the product was launched.
-These became very popular and gave users a fast track to using the product.
+These became very popular, and gave users a fast track to using the product.
 The size of the US was a problem because of the traveling required; however, this is nothing new, the US being so vast.
 In Europe it was much easier to deliver the tutor-led training.